top of page

 Jul 4, 2025

-The One Big Beautiful Bill Act (H.R.
-1) Signed Into Law
+The One Big Beautiful Bill Act is Signed Into Law

 On July 4, 2025, the One Big Beautiful Bill Act (the “Bill”) was signed into law during a White House ceremony, marking a pivotal moment in U.S. federal tax policy.